Arksine/moonraker/docs/configuration.md

 #### Tuya Smartplug Configuration

-You need to follow the steps described in [the tinytuya github repository](https://github.com/jasonacox/tinytuya) to set up a Tuya developer account and obtain the information required to configura a tuya smart plug
+You need to follow the steps described in [the tinytuya github repository](https://github.com/jasonacox/tinytuya) to set up a Tuya developer account and obtain the information required to configure a Tuya Smartplug

 The following options are available for `tuya_smartplug` device types: